Float Fishing In Ontario – When, Where And How

 As a river guide, I go through a lot of leader material.
 I’m always checking for nicks and scrapes on the leader and change it daily.
 Because I go through so much I prefer to buy my leaders in large spools which often works out to be much cheaper in the end.

-I’ve tried some really bad fluorocarbon lines that break easy so I’m picky about the ones that I use.
+I’ve tried some really bad fluorocarbon lines that break easily so I’m picky about the ones that I use.

 For bulk leaders, my favorite line for leaders is the Seaguar Abraz-X in the 6lb test.
 The 6-pound line is 0.205mm in diameter which is perfect for most steelhead rivers.